sframe-wg/sframe/draft-omara-sframe.md

 # Acknowledgements

-   The authors wish to specially thank Dr. Alex Gouaillard as on of the early contributors to the document, without his passion and energy SFrame could have never be done.
+   The authors wish to specially thank Dr. Alex Gouaillard as one of the early contributors to the document.
+His passion and energy were key to the design and development of SFrame.

 # Test Vectors